How to Squat

 The Back Squat

 Quite possibly the best overall strength-building exercise known to man.
 If most of your buddies think the squat is only for your quads, well it is our responsibility to enlighten them.
-During a proper squat you will hit your hamstrings, quadriceps, calves, hips, abs, and obliques.
+During a proper squat, you will hit your hamstrings, quadriceps, calves, hips, abs, and obliques.
 Even the lats and pecs (chest) get stimulated as stabilizer muscles.

 If you’re not ready to squat with proper form don’t even bother with this exercise, because if you do it wrong you’re wasting a great exercise on nothing and risk injuring yourself.
-You need to be moderately flexible to perform a proper squat as a full squat requires flexion and sometimes extension primarily of the neck, shoulders, back, hips, knees, ankles.
+You need to be moderately flexible to perform a proper squat as a full squat requires flexion and sometimes extension primarily of the neck, shoulders, back, hips, knees, and ankles.

 How to Perform a Back Squat

 Start with the bar lying on your upper back and across your neck.
 Your feet should be slightly wider than shoulder width, toes pointing forward and out ever so slightly.
-Next, it is recommended to look up at a 30-45 degree angle to keep your back straight and tight.
+Next, it is recommended to look up at a 30–45-degree angle to keep your back straight and tight.

 Now, bending at the knees and pushing the buttocks back (picture sitting in a chair), squat down very slowly until your bum drops below the level of your knees; your upper legs should drop slightly lower than parallel to the floor.
 There is no need to actually sit on the floor, but some trainers push “ass-to-grass” squats wherein your ass will drop down and touch your calves or the floor.

-How to Perform a Back SquatIt is still debatable whether or not deep squats are bad for the knees long term, so I don’t push it.
+It is still debatable whether or not deep squats are bad for the knees long term, so I don’t push it.
 Pause for a split second in the hole, then explode back up into a standing position taking care not to lock the knees at the top.

 Jump Squats